fenago/tableau-server/md/sites/Guest User - Tableau.md

 Guest User
 ==========
-Core-based licenses of [Tableau Server]{.VariablesProductName} include a Guest user option, which you can use to let people access Tableau views without an account on the server.
+Core-based licenses of [Tableau Server] include a Guest user option, which you can use to let people access Tableau views without an account on the server.